Australia international medical insurance and visa guide

 Wondering what people do once they venture into the wilds of Australia?
 There is no end of ways to see the country, whether you’re a first-time backpacker, a gap-year student, or a die-hard thrill seeker.

-- Explore the great barrier reef: the largest coral reef in the world offering a plethora of water-based options, from snorkeling to scuba diving plus helicopter tours, glass-bottom boats, whale cruises, and swimming with dolphins.
+- Explore the great barrier reef: the largest coral reef in the world offering a plethora of water-based options, from snorkeling to diving plus helicopter tours, glass-bottom boats, whale cruises, and swimming with dolphins.

 - Laze on world-famous beaches: some of the most popular beaches in the world are in Australia, including Bondi Beach, Surfer’s Paradise Beach on the Gold Coast, and Stokes Bay.